Orange County officials reported 49 new cases of COVID-19 and one additional death Tuesday, bringing the county’s totals to 931 cases and 15 deaths.

 “It was a show of solidarity by turning our bandanas into a mask, and I think nationwide people should do it,” she said.

-In other action, Orange County Treasurer-Tax Collector Shari Freidenrich told supervisors that she was advised by attorneys that while she could not move the Friday deadline for property taxes due she could provide relief from penalties for some residents who pay late because they were affected by the pandemic.
+Also at Tuesday’s supervisors meeting, Orange County Treasurer-Tax Collector Shari Freidenrich said she was advised by attorneys that while she could not move the Friday deadline for property taxes due she could provide relief from penalties for some residents who pay late because they were affected by the pandemic.
 Applications for waivers from penalties would be considered on a case-by-case basis, she said.

-The county so far has collected 85% of property taxes it is owed, Freidenrich said.
+The county has collected 85% of property taxes it is owed, Freidenrich said.
 That tracks with the pace of last year, she added.